Data Science & Engineering Research Group

 We are hiring!
 Check out our research training opportunities.

-The DCEG Data Science & Engineering Research Group seeks to advance research and infrastructure for data-intensive precision prevention studies.
+The DCEG Data Science & Engineering Research Group (DSERG) seeks to advance research and infrastructure for data-intensive precision prevention studies.
 The primary goals of the Group are to:

 - Accelerate the investigation of the causes of cancer